PDFs with Fillable Forms

 Fillable forms are just one type of PDF document that needs to be fully accessible.
 Users can interact with the form using a mouse, keyboard, voice recognition software, assistive technologies like screen readers and Braille displays, and many other types of input.
 Getting the basics right and making sure a form is properly tagged and the reading order is correct can go a long way to making it as accessible as possible.

-It’s usually a good idea to use the Accessibility Tool’s Autotag Document option as the first step to making a PDF more accessible.
+It’s sometimes a good idea to use the Accessibility Tool’s Autotag Document option as the first step to making a PDF more accessible.
 Unless you’re confident that it was exported from InDesign with all tags intact and accurate, the Autotag Document tool might make for a better starting point.
 However, running the Autotag Document tool sometimes causes the PDF’s layers to overlap one another, making some text difficult or impossible to read.
 If that happens, you’ll need to revert to the previous version of the file by going to the File option at the top of the program, followed by the Revert option.
 When that happens, you’ll need to manually change the tags that were exported from the original program.

 Add Accessibility Tool to Acrobat